 Content Search Workspace

-To access the content search tools and view, user can either start a simple search from the home menu (pink arrow below) or opening up the search view itself in the content manager (red arrow below).
+To access the content search tools and view, user can either start a simple search from the home menu (red arrow below) or opening up the simple search view itself in the content manager.

-- Search String and Type (red box above) - here a user can supply the text they wish to search on.
+- Search Terms (red box above) - here a user can supply the text they wish to search on.
 The system will search names and descriptions for a match.
-The match is driven by the search type (white arrow above) which is set ot "contains" by default.
+The match is driven by a search type of "contains" by default.
+To clear search terms click the "X" button (teal arrow).

 - Content Type Filter (blue arrow above) - this allows the user to narrow down the types of content to search and return: Model, Discover, Formulate, Present, Publish, Illustrate and folders.

-- Data Model Filter (purple box above) - this allows the user to narrow down the search by finding only those content types that are attached to certain data models.
+- Data Model Filter - this allows the user to narrow down the search by finding only those content types that are attached to certain data models.
 Use the drop down to pick a data model from the list.

-- Meta Data Filters (orange arrow above) - this allows the user to narrow down the search based on create date, last modified date and last modified user.
-Clicking the button will expose the following pop-up dialog, giving the user the ability to specify more detailed filter criteria for the search.
+- Date Filters - this allows the user to narrow down the search based on create date and last modified date of the content items.
+Choosing the "between" option will expose 2 date pickers for choosing a from and to date.

 As described above, the search can be triggered from the home menu or from inside the content search view.